City budget

 Council’s priority of addressing Homelessness will see creation of a new social services function with an investment of $700,000, while funding has also been approved to craft a comprehensive five-year housing strategy to create actionable activities to diversify housing forms for current and future residents.

-To help combat the growing impacts of climate change, the approved 2024 Financial Plan will provide capital investments that total to over $8.9 million to implement proactive initiatives to tackle wildfire and flood mitigation.
+To help combat the growing impacts of climate change, the approved 2024 Financial Plan will provide capital investments totaling $9 million to implement proactive initiatives to tackle wildfire and flood mitigation.
 An additional $400,000 will be used to introduce a new financial incentive program to residents and businesses that participate in renewable and efficiency programs.

 2024 budget documents